-Potential changes to incentives for charitable giving in the tax code have been an ongoing part of deficit reduction and tax reform discussions, including a proposal offered by President Obama that would cap the charitable deduction at 28 percent for high-income taxpayers, as well as proposals to establish a hard-dollar aggregate cap on all itemized deductions.
+Potential changes to incentives for charitable giving in the tax code have been an ongoing part of deficit reduction and tax reform discussions, including a proposal offered by President Obama that would cap the charitable deduction at 28 percent for high-income taxpayers, as well as other proposals to establish a hard-dollar aggregate cap or minimum threshold for claiming itemized deductions.

 The charitable deduction is an important and effective incentive for giving, strengthening the nonprofit and philanthropic sector's capacity to meet the needs of our communities.

 President's FY2017 budget repeats 28-percent cap on itemized deductions